rrovetto/Ethics-in-Ontology-Development/README.md

 # Ethical Aspects of Ontology Development & Use
 Research and development into ethical, moral and social aspects of ontologies, ontology development and use.
-If you find value in my work, please [support/donate here](https://gogetfunding.com/knowledge-organization-services-ontology-terminology-metadata-concept-analysis/).

 **NOTE** For more details, [contact the author](https://ontospace.wordpress.com) to purchase content (see the Works sections below), to hire for lectures, or to formally sponsor or support this research.
 Open to formal work collaborations, a PhD study opportunity, etc.